cnerepo/google-analytics-api-client/README.md

 #### Installation
 1. Clone this repo and its HTML/JS files into the serving directory of any web server.
-2. Create a `secrets.js` file in the same directory that contains your authentication information:
+2. Create a `secrets.js` file in the `js` directory, which will contain your authentication information:

   ```javascript
   /**